Web Content Accessibility Guidelines (WCAG) – What is it?

 - Increased Sales – The 1.85 billion people with disabilities worldwide influence a whopping $13 trillion in discretionary spending each year.
-By removing accessibility barriers to your digital assets, you may naturally capture more of this huge consumer market with a corresponding rise in revenues.
+By removing accessibility barriers to your digital assets, you may naturA11y capture more of this huge consumer market with a corresponding rise in revenues.

 - Improved Online Performance – WCAG compliance will boost your web pages’ SEO and overall results.
 Google, the #1 browser, ranks websites with accessibility features higher in its organic search, leading to more exposure and traffic.

-- Enhanced User Experience – Research has shown that providing universally accessible digital assets and user interfaces positively impacts ALL users, not only those with disabilities.
+- Enhanced User Experience – Research has shown that providing universA11y accessible digital assets and user interfaces positively impacts ALL users, not only those with disabilities.
 Which means visitors remain longer and bounces decrease accordingly.

 - Competitive Advantage – With barely 2–5% of current websites meeting accessibility compliance standards, any organization who adheres to the WCAG standards will stand head and shoulders above their competitors, in any industry.